 28

 Moleculera

-New Year: Autoimmune Brain Panel samples may be frozen and shipped from Monday, 06 January 2025.
+New Year: Blood samples for the Autoimmune Brain Panel may be frozen over the holiday period, and shipped from Tuesday, 06 January 2026.

+28